ass45sin/whisper_diarize/README.md

     *   Check for an existing Python installation.
     *   Offer to create a Python virtual environment (in a folder named `venv`).
     *   Attempt to activate the virtual environment for the script's duration.
-    *   Install Python dependencies from `requirements.txt`.
+    *   Install Python dependencies from `requirements.txt` (this will include WhisperX).
-    *   Check if FFmpeg is accessible in your system\'s PATH and provide guidance if not.
+    *   Check if FFmpeg is accessible in your system's PATH and provide guidance if not.
     *   Guide you on the manual steps for Hugging Face CLI login and model license acceptance.

 ### macOS and Linux (`install.sh`)